NiftyConnect/document/docs/exchange-fee-distribution.md

 uint public makerRelayerFeeShare = 8000;
 ```

-Order maker relayers are the tools which facilitate users to make buy or sell orders on the protocol.
+Order maker relayers are the tools which facilitate users to make buy/sell orders on the protocol.
 These tools can specify their own addresses to gain the benefit.
 ```
 orderMakerRelayerBenefitAmount = exchangeFeeAmount * makerRelayerFeeShare / INVERSE_BASIS_POINT
 ```